Tuthache/MangaCat/README.md

 ## Project Details

-This project creates a Manga Catalog which will pull different mangas from the Anilist API.
+This project creates a Manga Catalog which will pull different mangas from the Anilist API and allow users to keep track of manga they've completed.
 This project is built using React, Node, and MySQL.